DawidWiktor/STMhovercraftRemote/README.md

 # *STMhovercraftRemote*

 ##Overview
 The project of a simple remote control based on STM32F4-DISCOVERY board.
 It controls a hovercraft of the project [STMhovercraft] (https://github.com/PUT-PTM/STMhovercraft).
+[The movies] (https://drive.google.com/folderview?id=0B-LZLyx-e6vsSm80X2F5YXJQZ0U&usp=sharing) show the hovercraft and the remote control.

 ##Description
 The project consists of: